godpeny/pages/main/src/blog-post.30.md

 Generally, when there are $N$ metrics, optimizing $1$ metric and satisfying $N-1$ metrics.

 ## Train, Dev and Test Sets
+Basically you train on the training set, evaluate results on the dev set, and test on the test set.

 ### Distributions
 ### Size of Sets
 ### When to change